microsoft/pxt-calliope/docs/device/data-analysis/analyze.md

 The first line says what character is used as the value separator.
 Characters other than a comma can be used as separators.
 The Data Viewer choose to use a `TAB` character.
 The next line contains the headings for the values.
 These are the names of each value when name value pairs are written to the console.
 Also, a time value (timestamp) is included for each value.
 The timestamp is the amount of time since the start of the program when the value was written.

 The remaining lines contain the data values and their timestamps.
-Each line has one occurance of each value.
+Each line has one occurrence of each value.
 So, for the example data above, each new `x` and `y` value is put together on the same line.

 ### Loading into a spreadsheet